PolaricServer/webapp/README.md

 ## System requirements

-Linux/Apache/PHP platform (tested with Debian/Ubuntu/Mint) with
+Linux/Apache/PHP platform (tested with Debian/Ubuntu/Mint).
-php5-mapscript and php5-gd installed.

 We support automatic installation packages for Debian systems.
 It shouldn't be too hard to port it to e.g. Windows if anyone wants to do the job.